Save the Date: #BMEC2025

 2024 PROGRAM HIGHLIGHTS

-#BMEC2024 will feature a compelling lineup of esteemed speakers, engaging panels, and interactive workshops aimed at empowering us as Black educator activists and enhancing student outcomes.
+#BMEC2024 featured a compelling lineup of esteemed speakers, engaging panels, and interactive workshops aimed at empowering us as Black educator activists and enhancing student outcomes.

-Additionally, inspired by the 30th anniversary of Dr. Gloria Ladson-Billings’s book, “Dreamkeepers: Successful Teachers of African American Student” & the 70th anniversary of the landmark Brown vs Board ruling, this year’s theme is: Deacons For Our Future: DreamKeepers Yesterday, Today, and Forever.
+Additionally, inspired by the 30th anniversary of Dr. Gloria Ladson-Billings’s book, “Dreamkeepers: Successful Teachers of African American Student” & the 70th anniversary of the landmark Brown vs Board ruling, the 2024 convening theme was: Deacons For Our Future: DreamKeepers Yesterday, Today, and Forever.

-The event will focus on the following critical strands:
+The event focused on the following critical strands:

 1) STEM